msi1427/msiai/README.md

-It gets harder to keep track of the implementation details in the ever-dynamic field of machine learning and artificial intelligence.
-So I decided to keep track of the things I come across from now on. <br/>
+It keeps getting harder to keep track of the details in the ever-dynamic field of machine learning and artificial intelligence.
+So I decided to keep track of the things I do and come across from now on here. <br/>

 # Contents: <br/>
 course_list => The courses I am taking or have already taken online.<br/>
 hand_notes => My handwritten notes of the courses in course_list in PDF.<br/>